The Seton's of Parbroath Descent

 (E) dau Seton.

-(2) William Seton, 1st of Rumgavie.
+(2) William Seton, Younger of Parbroath

 m.
 Catherine Butler, Heiress of Rumgavie

-(A) William Seton, 2nd of Rumgavie (d.
+(i) William Seton, 2nd of Rumgavie (d.
 09.1547).
 He died along with many of his kinsmen at the Battle of Pinkie, 1547.

 m.
 Catherine Auchmuty

 m.
-Jonet Lathrisk, Heiress of Lathrisk
+Jonet Lathrisk, Heiress of Alexander Lathrisk of Fairliesland

 m. unknown.